findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 Feeling dread?

 Collimating a Hyperstar is easier than you imagine.
 It is hard to mess it up beyond repair.
-Why?
 The housing of the Hyperstar unit is two optical parts held together by three pairs of push-pull screws.
 That’s it.
 Just make sure you don't tighten _anything_ too tight.

 <img src="Hyperstar_Normal.png" alt="Hyperstar housing with a gap" width="400">